directus/docs/content/tutorials/4.migration/migrate-from-notion-to-directus.md

 authors:
   - name: Esther Agbaje
     title: Developer Advocate
+description: Learn how to migrate data from Notion databases to Directus.
 ---
 As a developer advocate and freelance coach, I share valuable content with my audience via my [blog](https://thefreelancehq.com/blog).
 When creating the blog, I needed a [Headless CMS](https://directus.io/solutions/headless-cms) that would integrate nicely with a Next.js Pages directory and make it easy to manage content.
 Notion was a great choice then, so I opted for it.